-The directors and executive officers of Cobalt, together with their affiliates, hold less than one percent of the Cobalt common stock entitled to vote at the special meeting.
+The directors and executive officers of Cobalt, together with their affiliates, hold approximately % of the Cobalt common stock entitled to vote at the special meeting.
 Some of the directors and officers of Cobalt have interests in the merger that may differ from, or may be in addition to, the interests of other shareholders of Cobalt.
 These interests include, among other things: